 Keep manageable monthly subscriptions on your credit cards — think Netflix or Spotify — that you can commit to paying off every month.
 The amount you’re paying off doesn’t matter when it comes to your credit score — what does matter is that you’re paying off the balance each month on time.

 2. Your Credit Limit Could Be Slashed

-Unfortunately, that reduction could come at your expense — and in an unexpected and unfortunate way if you don’t monitor your credit limit regularly:
+That reduction could come at your expense — and in an unexpected way if you don’t monitor your credit limit regularly: